ann-kilzer/ann-kilzer/README.md

 🔭 I am a Software Architect at a Tech Company in Tokyo 🗼

-👯‍♀️ I volunteer as a Senior Director of [Women Who Code Tokyo](https://www.womenwhocode.com/tokyo).
+👯‍♀️ I used to volunteer as Senior Director of [Women Who Code Tokyo](https://www.womenwhocode.com/tokyo).
+I now volunteer as Director of [Women in Software Engineering JP](https://womeninsoftware.jp).

-✨ I'm excited about user-centric design, refactoring, and products built with care.
+✨ I'm excited about user-centric design, cloud architecture, AI Ethics, and products built with care.

-🌱 I’m currently teaching about ✨ [Creative Coding](https://ann-kilzer.gitbook.io/creative-coding-study-session/) ✨ via Women Who Code Tokyo
+🌱 I build a curriculum on ✨ [Creative Coding](https://ann-kilzer.gitbook.io/creative-coding-study-session/) ✨ via Women Who Code Tokyo

 🙌 I’m looking to collaborate on empowering women in tech.